 How to perform Tree Pose

-Straighten your leg and get rooted through your foot as you bend your opposite knee out to the side.
+Straighten your right leg and get rooted through your foot as you bend your left knee out to the side.
 Lift your arms up and draw your spine upward as you balance.
+Change sides.

 What is Vrksasana?